 This tracker includes all known fatal encounters with CBP personnel as reported by media outlets and the CBP’s Office of Public Affairs as of January 2010.
 The ACLU of Texas regularly reviews and updates the tracker.

-As of August 5, 2022, the tracker reflects the following totals:
+As of July 1, 2023, the tracker reflects the following totals since January 2010:

 - Total deaths resulting from cross-border shootings: 6